emannenicholas/pupe-pat/README.md

 that form the boundaries of the pupil plate are also allowed to vary.
 There is code in this repo to fit ellipses instead of circles and to fit brightness gradient across the donut, but they are currently disabled.
+Furthermore, non-circular sources are filtered based upon ellipticity if the A/B-axis ratio (as reported by `sep.extract`) exceeds 1.15.

 The results are saved in the output directory specified by the user at runtime.
 Each star in each image that is fit as a pupil plate produces a pdf file